argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

     )
     ```

-=== "Show metadata in a table"

-    ```python
-    import argilla as rg
-    ```

-## With advanced mode
+## Advanced Mode (advanced_mode=True)

-When `advanced_mode=True`, you can use the `template` argument to pass JavaScript, HTML and CSS templates.
-In this case, we won't rely on the [handlebars syntax engine](https://handlebarsjs.com/).
-Instead, you have the full flexibility to use any JavaScript libraries you might need to represent your data.
+When `advanced_mode=True`, you can use the `template` argument to pass a full HTML page.
+This allows for more complex customizations, including the use of JavaScript.

 ### Minimal example